 Second, God has done a wonderful thing in opening the hearts of countless Iranians to the Gospel.
 Millions are hungry to know the truth and learn about Jesus.
 In fact, Iranians are more open to the Gospel than most other Muslim people groups in the world today.

 Ironically, the Lord has used Islam to accomplish much of this work.
 He has opened the eyes of Iranians to the reality of this religious system.
 He has stirred up their hearts to begin to doubt the religion that they have followed all their lives.

-Interested listeners and web visitors are able to hear the Word of God in the privacy of their homes.
 Amazingly, the Gospel of Jesus Christ is reaching more people every day via radio and internet than missionaries could have reached personally in an entire lifetime.